cellularmitosis/KhanBadges/README.md

 * No authentication is needed
 * Everything is a GET request

+### Caching

+It turns out the Khan API doesn't support the `Cache-Control` header in its JSON output.

-## Recovering from failed requests
+### Recovering from failed requests

 Because all of views in the app are driven by "subscription"-based data, it is relatively easy to have the entire app fill in missing pieces by retrying failed requests, either when the app resumes from background, or when the networking becomes available again (by pulling in [Reachability.swift](https://github.com/ashleymills/Reachability.swift)).